Projective length, phantom extensions, and the structure of torsion modules: Homological lemmas

-In this case, one says that $S$ is the preradical \emph{represented} by the extension $\mathbb{Z}\rightarrow G\rightarrow H$.
-A \emph{cotorsion functor } is a preradical that is represented by an extension $\mathbb{Z}\rightarrow G\rightarrow H$ such that $H$ is a countable torsion group.
-Notice that, as $ H$ is countable, this implies that $SA$ is a Polishable subgroup of $A$ whenever $A$ is a group with a Polish cover.
+In this case, one says that $S$ is the preradical \emph{represented} by the extension $R\rightarrow G\rightarrow H$.
+A \emph{cotorsion functor }is a preradical that is represented by an extension $R\rightarrow G\rightarrow H$ such that $H$ is a countable torsion module.
+Notice that, as $H$ is countable, this implies that $SA$ is a submodule with a Polish cover of $A$ whenever $A$ is a module with a Polish cover.